Elephant200/sustainable-smart-home/README.md

 ---

+> **⚠️ Demo Notice:** This application currently generates simulated energy data due to the lack of physical hardware integration.
+While the platform cannot yet connect to actual solar panels, batteries, or EV chargers, it provides a comprehensive preview of the full energy management experience with realistic data patterns.
+The interface, analytics, and user experience are fully functional and demonstrate the complete feature set! 🚀

+---

 ## 🌟 **Overview**

 **Sustainable Smart Home** is a comprehensive energy management platform that empowers homeowners to monitor, optimize, and control their home's energy ecosystem.
 Track solar generation, battery storage, EV charging, and grid interaction in real-time while maximizing savings and minimizing environmental impact.